LahlouS/CenterNetImpl/README.md

 - pip the requirement.txt if needed

-- change hyperparameters and environnement parameters directly in the train.py file (L299 - L328)
+- change hyperparameters and environnement parameters directly in the **train.py** file (L299 - L328)

 then
 ```bash
 python train.py
 ```

+or use the trainTorch.py file for pure pytorch script version